-Theoretically, you could boost your serotonin level just from food, provided you consumed enough of the right foods.
+Theoretically, you could boost your serotonin level just from food, provided you consume enough of the right foods.

-It increase levels of serotonin and can make you more resilient to stress.
-(38)
+It increases levels of serotonin and can make you more resilient to stress.

-It has the unique ability to increase alpha brainwave activity which puts you in a similar brainwave state achieved during meditation.
 (39)

+It has the unique ability to increase alpha brainwave activity, putting you in a brainwave state similar to that achieved during meditation.
+(40)

 You can take l-theanine supplements or get it from drinking tea.

-They are one of the most important type of nutrients for overall brain health and function.
+They are one of the most important types of nutrients for overall brain health and function.

 People with low serotonin levels commonly have low levels of omega-3 fats.

 Two major components of omega-3s are DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid) and both are involved with serotonin.